moderntribe/square1-global-docker/README.md

-  help                 Displays help for a command list                 Lists commands logs                 Displays local SquareOne project docker logs restart              Restarts your local SquareOne project shell                Gives you a shell into the php-fpm docker container start                Starts your local SquareOne project, run anywhere in a project folder
+  help                 Displays help for a command list                 Lists commands logs                 Displays local SquareOne project docker logs migrate-domain       Migrate a recently imported remote database to your local restart              Restarts your local SquareOne project shell                Gives you a shell into the php-fpm docker container start                Starts your local SquareOne project, run anywhere in a project folder